-Agreements with the President and Chief Executive Officer
+Severance Agreement with the President and Chief Executive Officer

-We entered into an employment agreement with Dennis H. Fitzgerald, our President and Chief Executive Officer, in March 2001.
-This agreement was amended by a letter agreement in June 2003 under which only the severance provisions of such employment agreement currently remain effective.
-The terms of this agreement were determined following a review of employment agreements for chief executive officers of semiconductor and high technology companies with revenues which are comparable to ours.
-The following summarizes the severance provisions that are currently in effect:
+We entered into a severance agreement with Dennis H. Fitzgerald, our President and Chief Executive Officer, in October 2007.
+The terms of this new agreement were determined following a review of severance agreements for chief executive officers of semiconductor and high technology companies with revenues which are comparable to ours.
+The following summarizes the severance provisions included in such severance agreement: